06 Nov Screen Time and Kids – 5 Recommendations

 - Is your child indicating that he/she can’t get digital imagery out of his/her head?

 If this describes your child, just Google “technology addiction centers USA” for a screen time solution.
+We also provide a list of treatment centers in our blog post, “Does My Child Have an Internet Addiction,” toward the bottom.

 Whether your child is 2 or 12, we believe these principles apply based on what we’re learning from the neuroscience and addiction recovery communities: